Best Attractions & Activities in Kyoto: Ultimate Solo Travel Guide

 4. Best time to visit

-The best time to visit Kyoto is either spring or autumn.
+Spring or autumn is the best time to experience the ultimate activities in Kyoto.
 During both of these times, the city looks vibrant in its colours.
 In spring, pink and white cherry blossoms bloom, while autumn brings in fiery reds, oranges, and bright yellow.

 5. Take a stroll along the bamboo forest